EVOO and Cancer Research

 Oleic acid is being increasingly studied as a contributor to lower incidence of cancer in Mediterranean populations.
 Recall that oleic acid is the dominant fatty acid in EVOO, typically representing over 65% of its fatty acid profile.
 It is a monounsaturated fatty acid that is proven to help lower bad cholesterol and reduce the risk of heart disease.
 We are now learning the role oleic acid may play in cancer prevention, as it is hypothesized to be involved in the pathways that inhibit cell division, which would help slow or stop the development of certain cancers.**

-There is still much research to be done, as some results are inconclusive, but EVOO is still a suggested fat with which to supplement your diet help reduce risk of some of the factors that may be involved in the pathways leading to certain cancers.
+Research shows that EVOO is a suggested fat with which to supplement your diet help reduce risk of some of the factors that may be involved in the pathways leading to certain cancers.

 * Notarnicola, M., Pisanti, S., Tutino, V., Bocale, D., Rotelli, M. T., Gentile, A., Memeo, V., Bifulco, M., Perri, E., & Caruso, M. G. (2011).
 Effects of olive oil polyphenols on fatty acid synthase gene expression and activity in human colorectal cancer cells.
 Genes & nutrition, 6(1), 63–69.